Russell Murray teaches music history and literature. He is also a faculty member in Women’s Studies

 .
 He is active as a mentor for undergraduate researchers and as an advisor for student theses, and he has led study-abroad programs in Paris and Italy.

 Dr. Murray is the founding director of the University of Delaware Collegium Musicum.
-The Collegium, using period instruments, performs music of the Middle Ages, the Renaissance and the Baroque era.
-Under his leadership, the Collegium has grown from four students to a program incorporating a number of vocal instrumental ensembles and regularly involving 20 to 30 students.
+The Collegium, performs music of the Middle Ages, the Renaissance and the Baroque era, using period instruments from the department's extensive collection.
+Under his leadership, the Collegium has grown from four students to a program incorporating a number of vocal and instrumental ensembles and regularly involving 20 to 30 students.
 He is musical director of the Chesapeake Silver Cornet Brass Band

 , and is a member of Newberry's Victorian Cornet Band

-Dr. Murray's research has focused primarily on North Italian sacred music of the Renaissance.
-His work includes biographical, historical and theoretical studies of music and musicians in the city of Parma.
+Dr. Murray's research has focused primarily on sacred music of the Renaissance.
+His work includes biographical, historical and theoretical studies of music and musicians in the city of Parma and Northern Italy.
 He received a Fulbright Award for dissertation research in 1986-87, as well as grants from the National Endowment for the Humanities.
 He is the co-editor of an electronic edition of Pietro Pontio's Dialogo

 (1595) published as part of the Thesaurus Musicarum Italicarum